capytaine/capytaine/docs/user_manual/tutorial.rst

     from capytaine import *

 Note that Capytaine uses the logging module from Python.
-Optionally, you can get some feedback on what the code is doing by initializing the logging module with the following commands::
+Then, you can optionally get some feedback on what the code is doing by initializing the logging module with the following commands::

     import logging